The Rise of Large Language Models and the Direction and Impact of US Federal Research Funding: Discussion

 A central concern in science policy is maintaining a diverse and exploratory research portfolio, one that supports both cumulative progress and the pursuit of unconventional ideas.
 Across both agencies and both stages (proposal submission and award funding), higher LLM involvement is consistently associated with lower semantic distinctiveness: proposals with greater LLM traces are positioned closer to recently funded work within the same agency.
-This pattern echoes recent evidence that AI tools can expand individual scientists’ productivity and impact while simultaneously contracting the collective focus of science~\cite{hao2026artificial}, extending that tension to the upstream context of public research funding and proposal selection.
+Importantly, our analysis suggests that the convergence we observe is not simply a byproduct of LLM-induced surface-level rewriting, but reflects shifts in the substantive positioning of proposals and awards.
+We further find that investigators with greater LLM involvement have, so far, largely stayed within their existing lines of inquiry: proposals with greater LLM involvement are not systematically more distant from an investigator’s own prior proposals within the same agency (\textit{SI Appendix}~\ref{subsection:llm_involvement}, \textit{SI Appendix} Fig.~\ref{fig:Figure_commnet1.3_pivot_within_investigator}).
+In other words, rather than moving investigators away from their established research trajectories, greater LLM involvement appears to be associated with proposals that more closely resemble what the agencies have funded in the past.
 A portfolio that is closer to recent funding patterns may reflect improved clarity, tighter alignment with reviewer expectations, or lower transaction costs in articulating a fundable project.
 But it also implies reduced exploration in the idea landscape, which matters for public funders explicitly tasked with sustaining high-variance discovery, with implications for long-run impact and sustainability of science.